-Having spent good money on those beans, store them well in a proper air tight coffee cannister with a one way valve.
+Having spent good money on those beans, store them well in a proper air-tight coffee canister with a one-way valve.
 Then store your coffee cannister in a cool dark place away from strong lights.
 The perfect place is your fridge for maximum freshness.

 If any of your friends or contacts need or want to know how to brew Starbucks espresso roast send them a link to this article.

 Join our active, fun, and very informative coffee community on Facebook/Meta and join in by sharing your coffee recipes, coffee creations and your favorite funny coffee memes, jokes and quotes.